najcit/python-programming/README.md

 # Python-programming
 Learn to the python programming for the beginner

-1. install and use
+1. install the environment and tools
-tools and environment

-2. totuial and imitate
+2. read the totuial and imitate codes

-3. feedback and ask questions
+3. ask others' questions and get the feedback

-4. imporve codes and read books
+4. imporve codes and read more books

-5. practice a small project
+5. practice a small project by yourself

 6. work by python